briardew/MiCASA/README.md

 [here](https://portal.nccs.nasa.gov/datashare/gmao/geos_carb/MiCASA/v1/MiCASA_README.pdf).

 ## Recipe
+Most of the work involved in getting a run going revolves around building inputs and spinning up, as described in the following two subsections.
+Once this is done, daily runs and side experiments are fairly straightforward, as described in the final subsection.

+### Building MODIS/VIIRS inputs
+1. Install the MiCASA Python package in editable mode following the instructions in `requirements.txt`.
+2. Run `modvir --help` to get an example of how to generate the MODIS/VIIRS files.
+3. Look at the utilities in `bin/modvir` to get an idea of how to generate and update MODIS/VIIRS inputs.

+*NOTE*: MiCASA was originally designed to run on NASA high-performance computing assets.
+Mirroring the entire `MCD12Q1`, `MOD44B`, `MCD43A4`, and `MCD64A1` collections takes a lot of time and space, especially the `MCD43A4` collection.
+The next version of MiCASA will support running on individual MODIS/VIIRS tiles and using services like OPeNDAP to make this process easier.
+We also plan to archive the inputs we use so that the user need not reproduce this step.
+Nevertheless, these files will be at least a few GB per year.

-### Building inputs and Spinning up
+### Spinning up
-Building inputs and spinning up is a complex process.
-1. Use the `modvir` command to generate MODIS/VIIRS land cover, vegetation, and burned area inputs.
-2. Change into the `src/CASA` directory and use the `makeCASAinputAnnual.m` and `makeCASAinputClim.m` commands to generate input. *More details coming.*
+1. Build the climatological and annual inputs needed for spin-up.
+Change into the `src/CASA` directory and run the following in Matlab/Octave:
+    ```
+    runname = 'monthly-0.1deg';
+    makeCASAinputClim;
+    makeCASAinputAnnual;
+    ```
-3. Run monthly CASA to spin up.
+2. Run monthly CASA to spin up.
 Run the following in Matlab/Octave:
     ```
     runname = 'monthly-0.1deg';
     CASA;
     ```
-4. Copy the monthly spin-up and restart data to the daily run.
+3. Copy the monthly spin-up and restart data to the daily run.
 For example,
     ```
     cd ../..
     cp data-casa/monthly-0.1deg/native/spinUp_stage?.mat data-casa/daily-0.1deg/native